NYCOpportunity/growingupnyc-patterns/src/utilities/background-image/background-image.md

-Background images are accessed via CDN.
+**Source:** `src/utilities/background-image/background-image`

+The Background Image utility is a set of images and graphics, representing the color scheme of age milestones.